zluuba/games-of-terminal/README.md

 # Games Of Terminal
 GOT some games! <br>
-Games Of Terminal is a console-based gaming platform where classic games like Minesweeper, Tetris, Snake, 2048, and TicTacToe come to life in your terminal.
+Games Of Terminal (or GOT) is a console-based gaming platform where classic games like Minesweeper, Tetris, Snake, 2048, and TicTacToe come to life in your terminal.
 With customization, achievements, and flexibility, GOT offers a diverse and enjoyable gaming experience in your favourite environment - terminal.

 *add a GIF showcasing the gameplay process.*